RGLab/ImmPortPrepR/README.md

 ### 3. Work on MetaData

-For each of the following templates, follow the corresponding vignette to see examples of how to build, write out, and validate the ImmPort-ready tsv files.
+For each of the following templates, use the corresponding vignette to see examples of how to build, write out, and validate the ImmPort-ready tsv files.
+These are the required common MetaData templates.
+The templates should be created in the order they are listed below so that they can be correctly cross-referenced.
+For example, the "basic_study_design" template needs the protocolID assigned in the "protocol" template, so it must be created after.

+* protocols
-* BasicStudyDesign
+* treatments
-* Protocol
+* basic_study_design
-* Treatments
+* subjects
 * bioSamples

+Other MetaData templates that may apply to your study (also in order for cross-referencing):

+* adverseEvents
+* interventions
+* assessments
+* labTestPanels
+* labTests
-* Subjects
+* labTests_Results

-### 4. Work on AssayData (repeat for each assay)
+### 4. Work on AssayData

-After identifying necessary templates with the help of an ImmPort colleague, use an example vignette as a guide for creating an assay tsv file.
+For each assay that was performed you will need to first create "Reagents" template and then an "experimentSamples" template that references ReagentIDs.
+For some, you will also need a "results" template.

+For example, if you did an ELISA assay, you would use the following templates:

+* reagents.elisa
+* experimentSamples.elisa
+* elisa_results

+Assays with result templates:
+* ELISA
+* ELISPOT
+* HAI
+* PCR
+* Virus Neutralization
+* HLA Typing
+* KIR Typing
+* RNAseq
+* MBAA
+* Flow Cytometry
+* CyTOF

+Assays without result templates:
-* experimentSamples
+* Genotyping Array
-* Results
+* Mass Spectrometry
-* Reagents
+* Image Histology